linkdotnet/StringBuilder/docs/site/index.md

 # ValueStringBuilder: A fast and low allocation StringBuilder for .NET

 **ValueStringBuilder** aims to be as fast as possible with a minimal amount of allocation memory.
-This documentation will show case you how to use the `ValueStringBuilder` as well as what are some limitations coming with it.
-If you have questions or feature requests just head over to the [GitHub](https://github.com/linkdotnet/StringBuilder) repository and file and issue.
+This documentation will showcase to you how to use the `ValueStringBuilder` as well as what are some limitations coming with it.
+If you have questions or feature requests just head over to the [GitHub](https://github.com/linkdotnet/StringBuilder) repository and file an issue.

-The library makes heavily use of `Span<T>`, `stackalloc` and `ArrayPool`s to achieve the low allocations and fast performance.
+The library makes heavy use of `Span<T>`, `stackalloc` and `ArrayPool`s to achieve low allocations and fast performance.

 ## Download
 The package is hosted on [nuget.org]((https://www.nuget.org/packages/LinkDotNet.StringBuilder/)), so easily add the package reference:
 > PM> Install-Package LinkDotNet.StringBuilder

-Afterwards you can simply use it.
-It tries to mimic the API of the `StringBuilder` to a certain extend so for simpler cases you can exchange those two.
+Afterwards, you can simply use it.
+It tries to mimic the API of the `StringBuilder` to a certain extent so for simpler cases you can exchange those two.

 ## Example usage